 How to Incorporate a Public Benefit Corporation

-To incorporate a Public Benefit Corporation in Delaware, the Certificate of Incorporation must declare that it is a Public Benefit Corporation and provide a specific public benefit, which is reviewed and approved by the Delaware Secretary of State prior to accepting its Certificate of Incorporation for filing.
+To incorporate a Public Benefit Corporation in Delaware, the Certificate of Incorporation must declare that it is a Public Benefit Corporation and provide a specific public benefit, which the Delaware Secretary of State reviews and approves prior to accepting the Certificate of Incorporation for filing.
 Its directors must report to its stockholders every other year its activities in furtherance of the stated public purpose.
 No outsiders other than its stockholders may enforce this public benefit.
 Additionally, there is no Delaware public reporting of this public benefit.
 Some other states have more strict rules on Public Benefit Corporations.

 Additionally, should you want your Public Benefit Corporation to carry a “B-corp” seal, a private non-profit called B Lab can be paid $500 to $50,000 per year (depending on annual revenues) provided its multi-part test and application are approved.
-It should come as no surprise that one of the biggest advocates promoting Public Benefit Corporation statutes nationwide is B Lab.
 The B Lab seal is not a legal requirement any more than BBB Membership is.
 It is, however, a third party that can give the public confidence that you are in fact doing good deeds and operating in a socially responsible manner.

 How is a Delaware B-Corp Taxed?